“I believe every one ought, in duty to do any good they can” Thomas Coram, 1738

-Thomas Coram was a philanthropist and campaigner whose greatest achievement was the Foundling Hospital.
-But this was just one of many philanthropic projects he pursued throughout his life.
+Thomas Coram was a campaigner whose greatest achievement was the Foundling Hospital.
+But this was just one of many charitable projects he pursued throughout his life.